 If you’re preparing for the United States Medical Licensing Examination® (USMLE®) Step 3 exam, you might want to know which questions are most often missed by test-prep takers.
 Check out this example from Kaplan Medical, and read an expert explanation of the answer.
 Also check out all posts in this series.

 A 27-year-old woman comes to the clinic because of abdominal and pelvic pain.
-She has experienced pain for two weeks each month for the past six years.
-She describes the pain as being most severe during each menstrual period; the pain is sometimes associated with nausea.
+She experiences pain for two weeks each month for the past six years.
+She describes the pain as being most severe during each menstrual period.
+The pain is sometimes associated with nausea.